Implications of the weak gravity conjecture in anomalous quiver gauge theories: Acknowledgments

 \section{Acknowledgments}

-The authors thank Toshifumi Noumi and Tatsuo Kobayashi for useful discussions and comments.
+The authors thank Toshifumi Noumi, Tatsuo Kobayashi, Takahiro Terada and Yuta Hamada for useful discussions and comments.
 The authors thank also Yoshiyuki Tatsuta at the early stage of collaboration.
-The work of Y.A. is supported by JSPS Grant-in-Aid for Scientific Research, No.~20J11901.
+The work of Y.A. is supported by JSPS Grant-in-Aid for Scientific Research, No.~JP20J11901.